 01 of 09

-Cleaned squid comes at a premium price in the market.
-The whole squid is quite economical.
-Cleaning it yourself is quite easy as you will see from this step-by-step photo tutorial.
-Begin with the whole squid, either fresh or frozen.
-If frozen, let it thaw in the refrigerator before beginning.Continue to 2 of 9 below.
+Cleaned squid comes at a premium price at the market.
+Buying a whole squid and cleaning it yourself is an economical option and surprisingly easy.
+Look for squid that is extremely fresh or frozen solid.
+If frozen, let thaw completely in the refrigerator and then clean and use immediately.Continue to 2 of 9 below.

 02 of 09